-Another reason for upgrading the existing switchboard which is often overlooked is the installation of specialized equipment within your premises.
-If you’re fitting your garage with a car hoist, purchasing a woodworking lathe for your hobby, a rail for mobility impaired access, or simply introducing a more powerful air-conditioning system, the increased power demand will require an updated switchboard.
+Another reason for upgrading the existing switchboard.
+Which is often overlooking is the installation of special equipment within your premises.
+If you’re fitting your garage with a car hoist, purchasing a woodworking lathe for your hobby, a rail for mobility pairing access, or simply introducing a more powerful air-conditioning system, the increasing power demand will require an update switchboard.

 Single phase vs. three-phase

-While in the past most residential properties used single phase power which provided 230 volts for the lighting and electrical appliances, in many cases, that is not enough.
-Upgrading to three-phase power, where three separate 230V circuits are used throughout the home along the main 380V three-phase circuit, provides better stability, especially if you have larger appliances.
-Heating and cooling systems of today are typically powerful enough to allocate them on a separate circuit, while the remaining two are used for lighting and outlets.
+While in the past most residential properties used single phase power which provides 230 volts for the lighting and electrical appliances.
+In many cases, that is not enough.
+Upgrading to three-phase power, where three separate 230V circuits are used throughout the home.
+Along the main 380V three-phase circuit, provides better stability, especially if you have larger appliances.
+Heating and cooling systems of today are typically powerful enough to allocate them on a separate circuit, while the remaining two are using for lighting and outlets.

 Who can replace your switchboard?

-No matter how experienced you think you are or how many home electrician videos you’ve seen on YouTube, keep in mind that only a licensed electrician can upgrade your switchboard.
+No matter how experience you think you are or how many home electrician videos you’ve seen on YouTube, keep in mind that only a license electrician can upgrade your switchboard.
 Apart from the immediate risks associated with amateur re-wiring, unlicensed electric work often voids your home insurance policy and is by now made illegal in many jurisdictions.
-A professional electrician not only possesses the equipment and experience but is able to guide you to making the right decisions based on your needs.
+A professional electrician not only possesses the equipment and experience.
+But is able to guide you to making the right decisions base on your needs.

-Whether you’re remodeling an older home or planning an extension to your existing property, it’s highly probable that you’ll need a new switchboard to support the new power requirements.
-In either way, the work should be done by a licensed electrician who provides warranty for their work.
+Whether you’re remodeling an older home or planning an extension to your existing property.
+It’s highly probable that you’ll need a new switchboard to support the new power requirements.
+In either way, the work can do by a licensing electrician who provides warranty for their work.

 By Lillian Connors